 Over the years, “the Texan” bought many more Chanel gowns.
 And Valentino and Dior and Yves Saint Laurent, all eventually forming a remarkable collection of some of the best pieces of French couture this side of the Atlantic.
 Last month, she decided to do some much needed spring cleaning and put up some of her most beloved possessions up for auction.
 Only she didn’t go to Christie’s or Sotheby’s or any of the other established auctions houses where the wealthy usually pawn off their no longer desirable wares.
 Instead, Wyatt chose to sell 20 of her finest couture dresses – made for her personally by friends like Emanuel Ungaro and Saint Laurent – on the auction site Paddle8.

 Wyatt was not alone.
-In the last few years, the fledgling site has become the place for the one percent to unload their precious tchotchkes for thousands and thousands of dollars (their target market has gotten rid of pieces by the likes of Chuck Close and Dash Snow on the site.
+In the last few years, the fledgling site has become the place for the one percent to unload their precious tchotchkes for thousands and thousands of dollars (their target market is $500,000 lots and below).
+Andy Spade has gotten rid of pieces by the likes of Chuck Close and Dash Snow on the site.
 Just back in October, Tory Burch sold two very Tory possessions, photographs by Slim Aarons and Massimo Vitale of the jet set at leisure.
 In December, the collector Jean Pigozzi sold a Robert Ryman painting for upwards of $250,000, making it the most expensive work Paddle8 has ever sold from a single auction.
-Two years ago, the auction for the writer Bob Colacello was divided into sections: sex (a needlepoint pillow by Bridget Berlin inscribed "It's raining men"), parties (a New Year's Eve card designed by Robert Mapplethorpe, very au courant) and Warholia (a copy of Candy Darling's My Face for the World to See.)
+Two years ago, the auction for the writer Bob Colacello was divided into sections: sex (a needlepoint pillow by Bridget Berlin inscribed “It’s raining men”), parties (a New Year’s Eve card designed by Robert Mapplethorpe, very au courant) and Warholia (a copy of Candy Darling’s My Face for the World to See.)

-If in the past, high society opted for a high-profile auction houses to sell their baubles after a tabloid divorce – see Ellen Barkin – or a death – see Brooke Astor, Jacqueline Onassis - Paddle8 offers its own perks: the auctions are quick (they generally last two weeks), high value, tightly edited, and private (the buyer’s name is never disclosed) – a far cry from the methods of the old world auction houses.
+If in the past, high society opted for a high-profile auction houses to sell their baubles after a tabloid divorce – see Ellen Barkin – or a death – see Brooke Astor, Jacqueline Onassis, Bunny Mellon – Paddle8 offers its own perks: the auctions are quick (they generally last two weeks), high value, tightly edited, and private (the buyer’s name is never disclosed) – a far cry from the methods of the old world auction houses.

 That a five-year-old site that’s democratized the tony world of auctions and fine art has successfully linked up with a clutch of bold-faced names is partly due to the fine touch of Alexander Gilkes, a former auctioneer at Phillips who founded the site with Osman Khan (a former investment banker) and Aditya Julka (previously a serial entrepreneur) in 2011.
 British-born and Eton-educated, Gilkes, 36, is something of a man about town, an agreeable presence in dapper, tightly-fitted suits who is ubiquitous in the international party circuit, usually in the arms of his wife, the fashion designer Misha Nonoo.